chiffa/BioFlow/dev_decision_log.md

  - render the usage of analytical/background sets uniform throughout the system.

  - change main logger to a configuration set run on a logger to be retrieved in every single module

+ - change the behavior of methods using instruction dictionaries so that they use key lists instead

 ## Minor refactoring suggestions: